SabakiHQ/crdt-gametree/README.md

 ### Change Object

-Every mutation operation made to a `GameTree` draft will be represented by a change object:
+Every mutation operation made to a game tree draft will be represented by a change object:

 ~~~js
 {